 Service Location: San Diego and Hawaii

 My Story: I grew up in a small rural town in Maryland.
 I loved reading and developed a strong curiosity about life outside of my hometown.
 I joined the U.S. Navy at the age of 17 and graduated from boot camp one week before my 18th birthday.
 And then my adventure began.
-My first duty station was in Meridian, MS where I attended school to be become a Personnelman, which is basically the equivalent of the job I have now in Human Resources.
-Once I finished there, I was off the meet my first ship which was docked in the Philippines.
-This was significant because it was the first naval ship that had female crewmembers.
+My first duty station was in Meridian, MS, where I attended school to become a Personnelman, which is basically the equivalent of the job I have now in Human Resources.
+Once I finished there, I was off to meet my first ship which was docked in the Philippines.
+This was significant because it was the first naval ship that had female crew members.
 As you can imagine, it was quite the experience at a time where “political correctness” did not exist.
-Through my 20 years of service, I was stationed on three ships and four shore assignments; had three career fields: personnel, electrician and career counselor.
-I also had the privilege of traveling to many places.
-Australia, Guam, Hawaii, Singapore, Dubai, Saudi Arabia, Japan, Thailand, etc. to name a few of the countries visited.
-I spent the majority of my military career in San Diego, CA. and was blessed to retire at the tender age of 37.
+Through my 20 years of service, I was stationed on three ships and four shore assignments; and had three career fields: personnel, electrician and career counselor.
+I also had the privilege of traveling to many places – Australia, Guam, Hawaii, Singapore, Dubai, Saudi Arabia, Japan, Thailand, etc. to name a few of the countries visited.
+I spent the majority of my military career in San Diego, CA, and was blessed to retire at the tender age of 37.

 Cheyanne Howell